Some of the dead marine life observed on the seafloor at NW Rota-1.

 Canada Research Chair in Deep Oceans

-Professor, University of Victoria, Canada
+Professor, University of Victoria — Canada

 camera icon See how the two species of shrimp found here at NW Rota-1 volcano interact.
 (Quicktime, 2.3 Mb.)

-camera icon Some of the dead marine life observed on the seafloor at NW Rota-1.
+camera icon Some of the dead marine life observed on the sea floor at NW Rota-1.
 (Quicktime, 1.8 Mb.)

 As we explored NW Rota-1, we encountered large areas of scattered shrimp and small dense clusters around higher fluid flows.
-The "Loihi" shrimp has adapted to grazing bacterial filaments with tiny claws like garden shears.
+The Loihi shrimp has adapted to grazing bacterial filaments with tiny claws like garden shears.
 These small shrimp move across the mat snipping the filaments.
 Their larval stages disperse in the water and do not settle until they are about 1 cm long.
-A second species, the "alvinocarid" also grazes bacteria after they settle to the volcano.
-But, as they moult to the adult stage, their front claws enlarge and they become predators.
+A second species, the alvinocarid also grazes on bacteria after they settle to the volcano.
+But, as they molt to the adult stage, their front claws enlarge and they become predators.
 Often, we saw the large shrimp eating another animal.

-Over several dives, many dead animals appeared on the seafloor.
-Sometimes, fish and squid fell to the seafloor in front of us.
+Over several dives, many dead animals appeared on the sea floor.
+Sometimes, fish and squid fell to the sea floor in front of us.
 Pelagic animals swimming above the volcano were dying as they passed over the belching plume.
-We suspect that the high amounts of sulphur (perhaps dissolved sulphite) from Brimstone Pit are lethal to the local water column animals.
+We suspect that the high amounts of sulfur (perhaps dissolved sulfite) from Brimstone Pit are lethal to the local water-column animals.
 But their bodies are food for vent shrimp – an interesting interaction between volcano and pelagic ecosystems!
 It may be that the shrimp populations are healthier during more intense volcanic activity.

 White bacterial mats at the top of the rock provide food for the Loihi shrimp and the alvinocarid shrimp juveniles.